ubirch/ubirch-client-go/README.md

 ### Use a SQL database to store the protocol context
-The `DSN` (*Data Source Name*) can be used to connect the client to a SQL database for storing the protocol context (i.e. the encrypted keystore, key certificates and last signatures) persistently.
+The `DSN` (*Data Source Name*) can be used to connect the client to a SQL database for storing the protocol context (i.e. the encrypted keystore and last signatures) persistently.
 If DSN is not set or empty, the client will create a file `protocol.json` (and `protocol.json.bck`) locally in the working directory.

 If you want to use a SQL database instead of a local file, make sure to apply the